ejhigson/perfectns/README.md

 ##### Implementation

 The package uses a logarithmic number system for likelihoods and weights throughout to prevent overflow errors from extreme numerical values; this is particularly important in high dimensions.
-Most of the computational work is done within the numpy package for computational efficiency.
+Most of the computational work is done within the `numpy` package for computational efficiency.
+The package also makes extensive use of the `nestcheck` nested sampling functions.

 New likelihoods and priors can be added to `likelihoods.py` and `priors.py`, and new parameter estimation quantities can be added to `estimators.py`.
 See the documentation in each file for more details.

 ### Getting Started

-perfectns works for Python >= 3.5, and requires the `nestcheck` package.
+`perfectns` works for Python >= 3.5; For a list of its dependencies see `setup.py`..
-To pip install perfectns and its dependencies:
+To pip install `perfectns` and its dependencies:

 ```
 pip install perfectns